-Configure application-level settings via the Dragon Medical One configuration file (sod.exe.config).
-For more information, see: Configuring Dragon Medical One.
+For more information on settings configured via the Dragon Medical One configuration file (sod.exe.config), see: Configuring Dragon Medical Advisor and QRA.

-For information on filtering advice for specific conditions at the user and group level, see: Advice filters.
+For more information on filtering advice for specific conditions at the user and group level, see: Advice filters for Dragon Medical Advisor and QRA.